Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Generously transitive graphs

 To avoid degenerate cases we assume that the sets

 are infinite.
-In this section we prove the following: \begin{theorem} Let $(\xi_t)_{t \geq 0}$ be a two-type annihilating particle system on a reflective graph~$G$.
+In this section we prove the following: \begin{theorem} Let $(\xi_t)_{t \geq 0}$ be a two-type annihilating particle system on a generously transitive graph~$G$.
 Suppose that the initial condition $\xi_0\in\Z^{G}$ is an i.i.d.~field whose marginal~$\nu$ on~$\Z$ is non-degenerate and has finite first moment.
-Suppose that the jump rates are $0 \leq D_B \leq D_A = 1$ and that the jump distribution~$p(\cdot,\cdot)$ is reflective.
+Suppose that the jump rates are $0 \leq D_B \leq D_A = 1$ and that the jump distribution~$p(\cdot,\cdot)$ is reflectable.
 Then there exists a universal $c>0$ such that

 for all large enough $t$.
 Moreover, unless $D_B = 0$ and $\mub_0>\mua_0$,

 i.e., the system $\xi$ is site recurrent. \end{theorem}